Therapy for infertility or pregnancy loss in NYC

 Multicultural therapy celebrates individual differences and all identities as equal and valuable.
 Infertility and pregnancy loss experiences can make us grapple with derailed life and relationship goals, which are gendered and heteronormative.
 Having space to discuss these thoughts and feelings openly is important to supporting your sense of self during a time of uncertainty.

-Our team of psychologists at Manhattan Therapy Collective are trained in a range of relational, multiculturally sensitive, and evidence-based therapy approaches for infertility and pregnancy losses, such as Cognitive Behavioral Therapy and mindfulness interventions.
+Our team of psychologists at Manhattan Therapy Collective are trained in a range of relational, multiculturally sensitive, and evidence-based therapy approaches for infertility and pregnancy losses, such as Cognitive Behavioral Therapy, Complicated Grief Therapy, and mindfulness interventions.
 We encourage you to reach out for support - we would love to connect with you and answer your questions.

 While it may feel like a hard time to start therapy, especially if you’re feeling pressured to “move on” to the next step or IVF cycle, having a completely non-judgmental and neutral space to share whatever is on your mind makes a difference.
 Having regular support that prioritizes taking care of yourself and empowered decision-making can help you face what’s next.
 Whatever the future holds, our therapists will help you build a family or life that’s meaningful to you - even if it’s not the way you expected.